 BY MESFIN TEGENU

-Experts with the United Nations this summer sharply criticized the mass arrests of thousands in the Amhara region.
-Eyewitnesses say that civilians, including children, have been killed by government drone strikes, while thousands have been evicted and seen their homes looted as troops burn badly needed food supplies.
+In recent weeks, government forces fighting in northern Ethiopia’s Amhara region have launched attacks that witnesses said endangered historic, rock-hewn churches that date as far back as the 12th and 13th centuries.
+Human-rights advocates and the UN spoke out this summer against mass arrests of thousands in the region.
+Eyewitnesses say that civilians, including children, have been killed by government drone strikes, while thousands have been driven from their homes or victimized by looting while troops burn badly needed food supplies.

 Mesfin Tegenu, the chairman and CEO of RxParadigm, is executive chairman of the American Ethiopian Public Affairs Committee.